Numbuster: History

-NumBuster! was developed by NumBuster Ltd, a privately held company founded by Evgeny Gnutikov, Ilya Osipov and some others.
+NumBuster! was developed by NumBuster Ltd, a privately held company.
 The project was launched on Android in May 2013 and as a Web site in February 2014.
-As of September 2014, it has more than 100 000 users in Russia and the CIS, where it was first launched.
+As of September 2014, it has more than 100 000 users in the CIS, where it was first launched.

 In July–August 2014, NumBuster! was accelerated in the biggest startup accelerator in France, NUMA Paris.